Evolix/ansible-roles/README.md

 Our conventions are available in the "ansible-public":https://gitea.evolix.org/evolix/ansible-public repository, in the CONVENTIONS.md file.

+All modifications should be documented in the CHANGELOG file, to help review releases.
+We encourage atomic commits, on a single role, and with the CHANGELOG in the same commit.

 ## Workflow

 The ideal and most typical workflow is to create a branch, based on the "unstable" branch.
 The branch should have a descriptive name (a ticket/issue number is great).
 The branch can be treated as a pull-request or merge-request.
 It should be propery tested and reviewed before merging into "unstable".